fjfontanez/Y3T/README.md

 - Quickly translate the transcription to different languages using **OpenAI GPT-4o Model** keeping the SRT format and Copy or Download the translated SRT for further fine-tuning.
 - User Friendly and Intuitive interface to get results quickly and easily.

+## Limitations:
+- Videos that are too long, for example, more than 5 minutes.
+Take long for **OpenAI Whisper** to transcribe.
+This can result on a timeout depending on server limitations.

 ## Preview
 ![app-preview.png](resources/app-preview.png)